 Do the Vaccines Work Against the New Strains?

 The COVID vaccines are highly effective.

-The effectiveness of the currently authorized vaccines is quite high, even if it is somewhat lower against new strains.
-The nearly 95 percent effectiveness of the Pfizer and Moderna vaccines is much higher than is typical for vaccines.
+The effectiveness of the current COVID vaccines is quite high.
+In fact, it is much higher than some other vaccines we commonly receive.
 As a reminder, the annual flu vaccine has an effectiveness around 40-60 percent from year to year.

 The vaccines prevent hospitalization and death.

 This is a critical point.
 Not only will the vaccine save lives, it will help relieve the strain on healthcare systems across the country

 The vaccines help stop new variants.

 As we vaccinate and boost as many people as possible, as quickly as possible, we can help stop the spread of the coronavirus.
 A slow in transmission of the virus means fewer opportunities for it to mutate, which can help prevent the emergence of any other variants.